 How big is a Great Pyrenees or Anatolian Shepherd?

 These lgd's are big dogs.
 A female Anatolian or Pyrenees is typically 80 - 120 lbs .
 A male Great Pyrenees or Anatolian Shepherd is generally up to 150lbs of muscle.
 They are big, strong dogs but they need to be when they are defending your farm from bears, coyotes, boar pigs and Ninja's.

-A story about Willow goat and Jinger!
+Jinger saves Willow Goat!
 WIllow is our now adult Nigerian dwarf nanny who resides in our doe goat pasture.
 We had propped up a kennel panel against a tree and went in to get some water.
 I came out and Jinger was barking.
 I quickly told her to be quite as I walked to the other pasture.
 When she realized I wasn't coming toward the gate she began to growl aggressively.
 I looked over to see what was going on and I saw it.
 The fence panel had fell on Willow and she was pinned.
 Jinger was keeping the other goats in the pasture off the panel and trying to get my attention.
 I ran over to the pasture and as soon as she saw me touch the gate she stopped growling but continued to keep the other goats of the fence.
 She is worth her weight in gold on our goat farm.
 I can't imagine not having our team of working LGD's.